nnhhiilliisstt/MinimalFolio/README.md

 # MinimalFolio
-minimalist portfolio website for developers
+minimalist portfolio website for developers (you will like the landing page, that's for sure)